Fort Pickens

 Blue Angels Viewing

-Pensacola is the perfect place to see the famous Blue Angels practice their thrilling aerial maneuvers.
-With the Naval Air Station location right in the bay, viewers can enjoy an unobstructed vantage point of the aerobatic flying team when watching from Pensacola Bay City Ferry.
+Pensacola is the perfect place to see the famous Blue Angels practice thrilling aerial maneuvers.
+With the Naval Air Station located right on the bay, viewers can enjoy an unobstructed view of the Blue Angels from Pensacola Bay City Ferry.

 Biking

-The designated bike lane starts at the entrance to Fort Pickens up to the Ranger Station and is approximately four miles.
-The bike lane ends at Battery Langdon, but cyclists can move to the Florida National Scenic Trail which continues to the historic district.
+The four-mile designated bike lane starts at the Fort Pickens entrance and officially ends at Battery Langdon, though cyclists can move to the Florida National Scenic Trail which continues to the historic district.

 Camping

-Available all year round it provides access to white sandy beaches and trails, including the Florida National Scenic Trail.
+Available all year round, camping provides access to white sandy beaches and trails, including the Florida National Scenic Trail.

 Fishing

-Known as the most popular place to fish in the Fort Pickens area.
-The fishing pier stretches out 200 feet into Pensacola Bay.
-It is a great place to catch fish, view dolphins, or watch the sunset.
+Known as the most popular place to fish in the area, Fort Pickens Fishing Pier stretches out 200 feet into Pensacola Bay.
+A great place to catch fish, view dolphins, or watch the sunset.